auth0/docs/articles/quickstart/spa/react/_includes/_centralized_login.md

 Add more methods to the `Auth` service to handle authentication in the app.

 The example below shows the following methods:
-* `handleAuthentication` - looks for the result of authentication in the URL hash and processes it with the `parseHash` method from auth0.js
+* `handleAuthentication` - looks for the result of authentication in the URL hash.
+The method processes the hash with the `parseHash` method from auth0.js
 * `setSession` - sets the user's access token, ID token, and the access token's expiry time
 * `logout` - removes the user's tokens and expiry time from browser storage
 * `isAuthenticated` - checks whether the expiry time for the user's access token has passed